Green-Software-Foundation/green-software-principles/Principles/carbon.md

 ### Greenhouse gases

 Greenhouse gases (GHG) are a group of gases that trap heat from solar radiation in the Earth's atmosphere.
 These gasses act as a blanket increasing the temperature on the surface of the Earth.
-This is a natural phenomenon however due to man-made carbon pollution, the global climate is changing much faster than animals and plants can adapt.
+Due to man-made carbon pollution, the global climate is changing much faster than animals and plants can naturally adapt.
 How human society will adapt is still an open question.

 There are many different GHGs.
-The most common is carbon dioxide (CO<sub>2</sub>).
+The most common is carbon dioxide (CO<sub>2</sub>) but we often refer to all GHGs by just saying 'carbon'.
 To make calculations easier we normalize all GHG numbers to carbon dioxide equivalent (CO<sub>2</sub>-eq).
-Cabon dioxide equivalent (CO<sub>2</sub>-eq) is a way of measuring the impact of gasses that are not CO<sub>2</sub> have on global warming potential (GWP), relative to the impact of carbon dioxide.
+Cabon dioxide equivalent (CO<sub>2</sub>-eq) is a way of measuring the impact that non-CO<sub>2</sub> gasses have on global warming potential (GWP), relative to the impact of carbon dioxide.
+CO<sub>2</sub>-eq is most commonly measured in million metric tonnes of carbon dioxide equivalent (MMTCDE).
 Different gasses have different GWPs than CO<sub>2</sub> per unit of weight.
-For example, methane (CH<sub>4</sub>) - a common gaseous hydrocarbon, has a warming effect of 25 times that of CO2, so we say methane has a GWP of 25.
 CO<sub>2</sub> has a GWP of 1, since it is the gas we are normalising against.
-We may shorten even further to just 'carbon', which is a term often used to refer to all GHGs.

-Another example is sulphur hexafluoride (SF6), a man-made gas used as an electical insulator, has a GWP of 23,500.
+For example, Methane (CH<sub>4</sub>), a common gaseous hydrocarbon, has a warming effect of 25 times that of CO2, so we say methane has a GWP of 25.
+Sulphur hexafluoride (SF6), a man-made gas used as an electical insulator, has a GWP of 23,500.
 This means one metric tonne of SF6 released into the atmosphere is equivalent to 23,500 metric tonnes of CO<sub>2</sub>.
-CO<sub>2</sub>-eq is most commonly measured in million metric tonnes of carbon dioxide equivalent (MMTCDE).

 ### COP